galbiston/geosparql-fuseki/README.md

 --rewrite, -r
 ```

-Enable query rewrite extension of GeoSPARQL standard, which relies upon the 'hasDefaultGeometry' property.
+Enable query rewrite extension of GeoSPARQL standard to simplify queries, which relies upon the 'hasDefaultGeometry' property.
 The 'default_geometry' may be useful for adding the 'hasDefaultGeometry' to a dataset.
 Default: true

 ### 12) Indexing enabled
 ```